State-of-the-Art Periorbital Distance Prediction and Disease Classification Using Periorbital Features: Methods

 \subsection{Calculation of Anatomical Relationships}

-The iris diameter was set to a scale of 11.71 millimeters (mm), which was used to derive pixel to mm conversions as described by Van Brummen (\cite{van_brummen_periorbitai_2021}).
-Measurements for inferior and superior scleral show were obtained by calculating the distance from the inferior and superior iris to the inferior lid, respectively.
-Margin to Reflex Distance 1 and 2 (MRD 1 and 2) were calculated as the distance from the center of the iris to the superior or inferior lid.
+The iris diameter was standardized to 11.71 millimeters (mm), which was used to derive pixel-to-mm conversions as described by Van Brummen et al. \cite{van_brummen_periorbitai_2021}.
+Inferior and superior scleral show were measured as the vertical distance from the inferior and superior boundaries of the iris to the respective eyelid margins.
+Margin Reflex Distances 1 and 2 (MRD 1 and MRD 2) were computed as the distance from the center of the iris to the upper and lower eyelid, respectively.

-Inner canthal distance (ICD), outer canthal distance (OCD), and interpupillary distance (IPD) were determined by the horizontal distance of the bounding box between the medial canthus, lateral canthus, and iris center, respectively.
-Brow heights were obtained by measuring the distance between the medial canthus, lateral canthus, and iris center to their respective brow points.
-Brow points were identified as the point on the brow with the same $x$ coordinate as the medial canthus, lateral canthus, or iris center depending on the measurement being acquired.
+Inner canthal distance (ICD), outer canthal distance (OCD), and interpupillary distance (IPD) were defined as the horizontal distances between the medial canthi, lateral canthi, and iris centers, respectively.
+Brow heights were calculated as the vertical distance from the medial canthus, lateral canthus, and iris center to the nearest brow point sharing the same $x$ coordinate.